 Turning your PhD into a successful book

 Requests regularly arrive in the Author Services inbox asking for advice about turning PhD research into journal articles or books.
-In this guide, first posted on the LSE Impact Blog, Terry Clague from Routledge gives a useful insight into what publishers are looking for when they receive new book proposals.
+In this guide, first posted on the LSE Impact Blog, Terry Clague, a Senior Publisher at Routledge gives his advice and insight into what publishers are looking for when they receive new book proposals.

 Research conducted as part of a PhD is valuable.
 It is valuable for the researcher, who has spent countless hours carrying out the work and it is valuable to those deciding whether the research should result in the award of a PhD qualification.
 But can the research be valuable to broader audiences?
 The simple answer is yes – at the heart of many successful academic books lies research conducted as part of a PhD.

 What options to consider when turning your PhD into a book

 In the majority of cases, PhD research is published in the form of journal articles.
 In some cases, the research is published in a book.
 Between either end of that publishing spectrum there is an array of options to consider when it comes to disseminating PhD research:

 Converting the entire PhD thesis into a book requires that your thesis covers a topic of interest to a large enough audience of scholars.
 Whereas a thesis starts with a question, a book begins with an answer and communicates its importance in the wider research landscape, tracing its evolution and impact.

 Using parts of a PhD thesis in a book requires that ongoing and/or collaborative research is being conducted.
 A book (perhaps co-authored) should be greater than the sum of its constituent parts.